 The ATLAS and DØ experiments make no attempt to calibrate the magnetic tracker from first principles.
 Instead, they calibrate solely on the Z boson mass, that is, they adjust the detector response functions until the Z boson mass measured using the adjusted lepton momenta agrees with the previously measured precise value from the LEP collider.
-At first glance this procedure seems sound since $M_Z = 91.19$ GeV is similar to $M_W \approx 80.4$ GeV and the calibration has to be ported over a fraction of the relevant momentum range.
-However, the difference between M_W and M_Z is 11 GeV; when the M_W measurement reaches the precision level of 10^{-4} there is no a-priori proof that porting the M_Z -based calibration to M_W is fundamentally understood at the 10^{-3} level.
+At first glance, this procedure seems sound as M_Z = 91.19 GeV is similar to $M_W \approx 80.4$ GeV and the calibration has to be ported over a fraction of the relevant momentum range.
+However, the difference between M_W and M_Z is 11 GeV; when the M_W measurement reaches the precision level of 10-4, there is no a priori proof that porting the M_Z -based calibration to M_W is fundamentally understood at the 10-3 level.
 In more than three decades of M_W measurements at hadron colliders, the sole reliance on M_Z for calibration has never been formally proven to be sufficiently accurate.

-The M_W analysis from the complete Tevatron Run 2 dataset by the DØ experiment is an instance where the M_Z -based calibration strategy did not ultimately succeed.
-The DØ experiment has not analyzed the latter 40% of Run 2 data, apparently due to tracker degradation [79].
-The larger implication is that calibration on M_Z alone is insufficient for the requisite accuracy and robustness, due to a dependence on tracker information.
+The M_W analysis from the complete Tevatron Run 2 data set by the DØ experiment is an instance in which the M_Z -based calibration strategy did not ultimately succeed.
+The DØ experiment has not analysed the latter 40% of Run 2 data, apparently owing to tracker degradation.
+(Private communication from the DØ Collaboration.)
+The larger implication is that calibration on M_Z alone is insufficient for the requisite accuracy and robustness, owing to a dependence on tracker information.
 This operational experience and its relevance for M_W measurement would be useful to document.

 Conscious of potential weaknesses of a solely M_Z -based calibration, all three CDF publications from Run 2 data emphasized a more robust calibration and analysis strategy from the beginning.
 In contrast with the other analyses, the CDF procedure for charged-lepton momentum calibration relies on fundamental principles of operation of the sensor technologies.
-The first step is the alignment and calibration of the drift chamber [80], which yields the calibrated track momentum of all charged particles.
-CDF has developed a special technique using cosmic rays [81] to pin down the positions of the 30,240 sense wires in the drift chamber to a precision of $\approx 1~\mu m$, eliminating many biases in the measurement of track parameters [82].
-The procedure was refined over three iterations in the last two decades, each iteration requiring between one and two years.
+The first step is the alignment and calibration of the drift chamber77, which yields the calibrated track momentum of all charged particles.
+CDF has developed a special technique using cosmic rays78 to pin down the positions of the 30,240 sense wires in the drift chamber to a precision of -1 μ m, eliminating many biases in the measurement of track parameters79.
+The procedure was refined over three iterations in the past two decades, each iteration requiring between 1 and 2 years.

 Cosmic rays provide the most direct and transparent method of aligning the position-measuring sensors.
 As these muons rain down on the detectors from the atmosphere, they traverse the tracking sensors diametrically across their cylindrical geometry.
 This trajectory builds in a powerful redundancy because the same muon is measured twice, on opposite sides of the beam axis.
-In the CDF procedure, a single helical fit is performed to this double-sided trajectory [81].
+In the CDF procedure, a single helical fit is performed to this double-sided trajectory78.
 This fit is immune to many of the deformations of the tracker that bias collider tracks; the latter are prone to bias because they propagate outwards from the beam axis.
-Due to this intrinsic rigidity, the double-sided fitted trajectory of the cosmic ray provides the most robust reference with respect to which the sensors can be aligned, thus eliminating the deformation-induced bias [82].
-Given the large size of the cosmic-ray sample at CDF, different sensors overlap sufficiently that they are all anchored with respect to each other with a precision of $\approx 1 \ \mu \text{m}$.
+Owing to this intrinsic rigidity, the double-sided fitted trajectory of the cosmic ray provides the most robust reference with respect to which the sensors can be aligned, thus eliminating the deformation-induced bias79.
+Given the large size of the cosmic-ray sample at CDF, different sensors overlap sufficiently that they are all anchored with respect to each other with a precision of -1 μ m.